Koran set alight at protest outside Sweden parliament

-Two men set the Koran alight outside parliament in Stockholm on Monday, an AFP reporter saw, at a protest similar to previous ones that have sparked tensions between Sweden and Middle Eastern countries.
+STOCKHOLM: Two men set the Koran alight outside parliament in Stockholm on Monday, an AFP reporter saw, at a protest similar to previous ones that have sparked tensions between Sweden and Muslim nations.

-Salwan Momika and Salwan Najem kicked and stomped on the Muslim holy book, then set its pages on fire before slamming it shut, as they had done at a protest outside Stockholm's main mosque in late June -- sparking outrage and condemnation across the Middle East.
+Salwan Momika and Salwan Najem stomped the Muslim holy book, set its pages ablaze before slamming it shut, as they did at a protest outside Stockholm's main mosque in June -- sparking outrage across the Middle East.

 The duo also staged a similar protest outside Iraq's embassy in Stockholm on July 20, where they stomped on the religious text but did not burn it.

-Swedish police granted a permit for the protest by campaigners hoping to see the Koran banned in the country, according to local media.
+Swedish police granted a permit for the protest by campaigners hoping to see the Koran banned in the country.

-"I will burn it many times, until you ban it," organiser Salwan Najem told Expressen newspaper.
+"I want to protest in front in front of Sweden's parliament and demand that the Koran be banned," organiser Salwan Najem wrote in the application, which has been viewed by AFP, adding that he would "burn the Koran there."

-AFP requested a copy of the application in addition to the permit from police, but did not immediately get a response.
+As at earlier protests, Momika and Najem were the only participants, with a small group of counter-protesters gathering outside the police cordon, according to an AFP reporter at the scene.

 Sweden has already seen its diplomatic relations with several Middle Eastern nations strained over previous protests involving Koran desecrations.